jiikko/rds_concerto/README.md

 ## TODO
 * raise error when arg do not include in available_types
 * matomeru spec
-* matomeru args of RdsAuroraConcerto::CLI methods
+* matomeru args of RdsConcerto::CLI methods
 * Implement url command
   * I want to use that it like `DATABASE_URL=$(bin/concerto url) bin/rails c`
   * `DATABASE_URL=mysql2://hogehoge:hogehoge@dbdb.ap-northeast-1.rds.amazonaws.com/monomydb?pool=5`